2026 General Election Communications from the Electoral Commission

 Māori Electoral Option

 In April we sent letters to all enrolled voters of Māori descent.
-If you received a letter, it will say if you are on the Māori roll or general roll.
-If you would like to change the roll you are on, you need to do it by 6 August.
+If you received a letter, it said whether you are on the Māori roll or the general roll.
+The deadline to change rolls before the election was 6 August.

-If you have given us your email address or mobile number, you’ll get a reminder email or text in June or July.
+If you have given us your email address or mobile number, you would also have been sent a reminder email or text in June or July.

-You won’t get an email or text if you’ve changed rolls in the last 60 days.
+We didn’t send an email or text reminder if you’d changed rolls in the last 60 days.

 Your Māori Electoral Option letter